$(\mathfrak{g},K)$-module of $\mathrm{O}(p,q)$ associated with the finite-dimensional representation of $\mathfrak{sl}_2$: Introduction

 The canonical quantization of the moment map $\mu: W=(\C^{p+q})_\R \to \g_0^*$ for $G=\rmO(p,q)$, with a choice of a Lagrangian subspace $V$ of $W$, yields a representation $\pi$ of $\g$ as in the cases mentioned above, which is shown to be a partial Fourier transformation of the representation $\pi^\sharp$ of $\g$ obtained by differentiating the left regular representation of $G$ on $C^{\infty}(V)$.
 Note that if we restrict the operator $\pi^\sharp(X)$, $X \in \g$, to a subspace consisting of homogeneous functions on $V$ with respect to the multiplicative group $\R_{>0}$, then the restricted representation is the degenerate principal series of $G$ obtained by inducing up a one-dimensional representation of a parabolic subgroup of $G$ (see \cite{HT93}).

 In the influential paper \cite{Howe_remarks}, Howe showed that one can treat the classical invariant theory from a unified viewpoint --- the dual pair.
 We focus our attention on the dual pair $(\rmO(p,q), \mathrm{SL}_2(\R))$, both components of which are non-compact, and apply the representation theory of $\mathfrak{sl}_2$ to cut out irreducible $(\g,K)$-modules, which we denote by $\Module{+}{m}$ and $\Module{-}{m}$, $m=0,1,2,\dots$, in this paper, where $\Module{+}{m}$ (resp.~$\Module{-}{m}$) consists of all highest (resp.~lowest) weight vectors with respect to the $\mathfrak{sl}_2$-action (see Definition \ref{d:Module^{pm}_{m}} below for details).
-Both $(\g,K)$-modules $\Module{\pm}{m}$ correspond to the $(m+1)$-dimensional irreducible representation of $\mathfrak{sl}_2$ under the Howe duality, and in fact are isomorphic to each other.
+We will see that such weight vectors are given in terms of harmonic polynomials and the Bessel functions of the first kind.
+Both $\Module{\pm}{m}$ correspond to the $(m+1)$-dimensional irreducible representation of $\mathfrak{sl}_2$ under the Howe duality, and in fact are isomorphic to each other.
 They were originally considered in \cite{RS80} without the condition of finite-dimensionality.
 Note that $\Module{+}{0} = \Module{-}{0}$ by definition.

 In the cases of the oscillator representations mentioned above, i.e.,~when $G=\Sp(n,\R)$, $\U(p,q)$ and $\rmO^*(2n)$, we note that the counterpart $G'$ of $G$ for the dual pair $(G,G')$ is compact, hence, all its irreducible representations are finite-dimensional.
 Furthermore, the oscillator representations give examples of the minimal representations (we refer to \cite{KM2011} and the references therein for the definition of the minimal representation).
 When $G=\rmO(p,q)$, its minimal representation is discussed e.g.~in \cite{Kostant90, BZ91, ZH97, Kobayashi_Orsted_03-1-3, KM2011}.